-68505.
-The county clerks, clerks and clerks of all courts of record , and clerks of such justice courts as have clerks shall cooperate with the Judicial Council.
-They shall keep such records and make such reports to the council, in such manner and at such times, as the chairman Chair of the council Judicial Council requires, respecting the condition and manner of disposal of judicial business in their respective courts.
+- SEC. \\\\.
+Section 68505 of the Government Code is amended to read: - 68505.
+The county elerks, clerks and clerks of all courts of record, and clerks of such justice courts as have clerks shall cooperate with the Judicial Council.
+They shall keep such records and make such reports to the council, in such manner and at such times, as the chairman Chair of the council Judicial Council requires, respecting the condition and manner of disposal of judicial business in their respective courts. - Comment.

-Comment.
 Section 68505 is amended to reflect elimination of the justice court.
 Cal.
 Const. art.
-VI, \S 1, 5(b).
+VI, §§ 1, 5(b).